Things That Can Kill You in Iceland (Plus Sand Snakes)

 Just be careful not to hit any birds, sheep, cows, or reindeer while driving, as you may wound or kill the animals, and the crash can also harm yourself or fellow travelers.

 Don't worry; there are no snakes in Iceland.
-This is one of those great trivia facts about Iceland that always surprise people.
+This is one of those great trivia facts about Iceland that always surprises people.
 The climate is too cold for those cold-blooded snakes (no pun intended).

 Sand snakes are when strong winds blow sand through the air in a stream so fast that it looks like a snake.
 These are not dangerous but rather beautiful and, as some describe it, an "unworldly" experience.